Senorita2303/springinaction/docs/guide/Chapter-03/Introduction.md

-# 第 3 章 处理数据
+# Chapter 3.
+Working with data

-本章内容：
+This chapter covers

-* 使用 Spring JdbcTemplate
+* Using Spring's JdbcTemplate
-* 创建 Spring Data JDBC Repository
+* Creating Spring Data JDBC repositories
-* 使用 Spring Data 声明 JPA Repository
+* Declaring JPA repositories with Spring Data

-大多数应用程序提供的不仅仅是一张漂亮的脸。虽然用户界面可能提供与应用程序的交互，但它所呈现和存储的数据将应用程序与静态网站区分开来。
+Most applications offer more than just a pretty face.
+Although the user interface may provide interaction with an application, it’s the data it presents and stores that separates applications from static websites.

-在 Taco Cloud 应用程序中，需要能够维护关于 ingredients、tacos 和 orders 的信息。如果没有一个数据库来存储这些信息，应用程序将无法比在第 2 章中开发的应用程序取得更大的进展。
+In the Taco Cloud application, you need to be able to maintain information about ingredients, tacos, and orders.
+Without a database to store this information, the application wouldn’t be able to progress much further than what you developed in chapter 2.

-在本章中，将向 Taco Cloud 应用程序添加数据持久化操作。首先使用 Spring 对 JDBC（Java Database Connectivity）的支持来消除样板代码。然后，将重新使用 JPA（Java Persistence API）处理数据存储库，从而消除更多代码。
+In this chapter, you’re going to add data persistence to the Taco Cloud application.
+You’ll start by using Spring support for JDBC (Java Database Connectivity) to eliminate boilerplate code.
+Then you’ll rework the data repositories to work with JPA (Java Persistence API), eliminating even more code.